BWC Legislation Database

 What types of legislation should a State consider?

-- In order to give effect to the BWC, States should adopt penal measures criminalizing the development, production, manufacture, stockpiling, acquisition, retention, transfer and use of biological weapons.
-Preparatory measures to carry out such activities, including assistance, encouragement, or inducement, should also be penalized.
+In order to give effect to the BWC, states should adopt penal measures criminalising the development, production, manufacture, stockpiling, acquisition, retention, transfer and use of biological weapons.
+Preparatory measures to carry out such activities, including assistance, encouragement, or inducement, should also be penalised.

 The database contains examples of legislation covering criminal provisions, biosafety and biosecurity measures, export control measures and enforcement.
 Some laws or regulations in our database may not have any direct relation to the BWC, however, and the NIM Programme does not endorse that legislation in this collection adequately enforces the BWC.